Airline SAS's survival talks with unions extended into Monday

 By Johan Ahlander and Anna Ringstrom

-COPENHAGEN/STOCKHOLM Troubled Scandinavian airline SAS (SAS.ST) and its labour unions on Monday pushed on with talks aimed at ensuring the group's survival and avoiding bankruptcy after a midnight deadline for a deal passed.
+COPENHAGEN/STOCKHOLM, Nov 19 Troubled Scandinavian airline SAS and its labor unions on Monday pushed on with talks aimed at ensuring the group's survival and avoiding bankruptcy after a midnight deadline for a deal passed.

 The Scandinavian airline, hit by competition from lower-price rivals, last week announced plans to cut some salaries by up to 17 percent, reduce overall headcount to about 9,000 from 15,000 and reduce costs.